zigotica/gridsponsive/README.md

 Gridsponsive requires:

 * [Compass](http://compass-style.org/): The core of the Grids' setup and calculations uses mixins and functions, thus some sort of preprocessing was needed.
 SCSS syntax was preferred over SASS, LESS, etc.
 * [GruntJS](http://gruntjs.com/): Gridsponsive itself would not strictly require it, but since I am using the boilerplate to include basic JS (jshint, concatenate, uglify), and in most projects I am using [Grunticon](https://github.com/filamentgroup/grunticon) to generate icons, Grunt was a no-brainer.
 Also, it has a nice livereload task.
+This requirement might be dropped/split in a near future to move the boilerplate into a new repo.

 ## Installation
 ### Compass